-The global consumer, embedded with a sense of entitlement for easy access to cheap products of all kinds, came to expect an unlimited supply of chocolate without paying a viable price for it.
-Hamstrung by consumer expectations—or, failing to challenge those expectations—the massive chocolate conglomerates of the world were and still are forced to ruthlessly cut costs.
+The global consumer, embedded with a sense of entitlement for easy access to bargain products of all kinds, came to expect an unlimited supply of chocolate with a low price tag.
+Hamstrung by consumer expectations—or, failing to challenge those expectations—the massive chocolate companies of the world were and still are forced to ruthlessly cut costs.
 Faced with tiny margins, they responded by pumping out high volumes in order to generate a profit.
 Cacao was now reduced to a commodity, and chocolate became a mere “consumable.”

 My personal connection to chocolate began through farming.
 I started out as a rainforest conservationist in Ecuador, which introduced me to cacao farming.
-I started planting cacao trees as part of a reforestation project and this quickly led to a full-blown obsession with cacao farming, which in turn brought me to chocolate making.
+I started planting cacao trees as part of an Ecuadorian reforestation project and this quickly led to a full-blown obsession with cacao farming, which in turn brought me to chocolate making.
 But I didn’t want to be a chocolate maker who was confined to a factory.
 I was more drawn to the life of the winemaker, who works on the land and cultivates the grapes in addition to producing the wine.
 I don’t like spending too much time indoors, but I also appreciate fine things, so this whole approach appealed to me.

 At the time, the chocolate industry and the wine industry had little in common, despite the many features that wine and chocolate both share.
 Most of the new bean-to-bar chocolate makers were located in temperate climates where cacao trees cannot survive.
 These artisanal producers of chocolate had little contact with the land and the trees from which their creation was ultimately sourced.
 As a cacao farmer who lives in Ecuador, I was lucky to not have this problem.
 I became what is called a “tree-to-bar” chocolate maker.

 Our first task was tracking down the oldest and rarest variety of cacao on earth, which was believed to be extinct as recently as 2009.
 After a fair amount of exploration throughout Ecuador, we ultimately found what we were looking for in the valley of Piedra de Plata.
-The old-growth cacao trees growing in this valley were later verified by DNA analysis to be 100% pure Nacional cacao—one of the key moments in this history of this project.
-We built a relationship with fourteen cacao growers in Piedra de Plata and have exclusively sourced our cacao from this valley ever since.
+The old-growth cacao trees growing in this valley were later verified by DNA analysis to be 100% pure Nacional cacao—one of the key moments in the history of this project.
+We built a relationship with 14 cacao growers in Piedra de Plata and have exclusively sourced our cacao from this valley ever since.

 During the intervening years, our design has continued to evolve, but the basic concept has remained the same.
 Likewise the chocolate has changed from year to year, in line with the unique weather characteristics of each harvest, not to mention the barrel-aging program and other vintage releases.
 The result is the world’s first truly luxury chocolate brand.